auperatech/VMSS2.0/tutorial/K260_Kria_SOM/README.md

 avaser -i input.pbtxt -o output.pbtxt -c rtsp_persondetect_rtsp.pbtxt
 ```
 ### Adding a Tracker
-As you probably noticed, the output of your pipeline now only draws a bounding box on every other frame.
+As you probably noticed, the output of your pipeline now only draws bounding boxes on every third frame.
 This is the expected behaviour as the `detect_interval` is now set to **3**.

-Now, we will add a tracker by inserting a `box_tracker` node between the `box_detector` and `box_visualizer`.
+Let's move on and add a tracker by inserting a `box_tracker` node between the `box_detector` and `box_visualizer`.
 The image below illustrates what we are about to do:
 <div align="center">
 <figure>
   <img src="assets/images/add_tracker.png" alt="vmss nodes sequence">